artsgard/sociodbbatch/README.md

 	2) When a socio invites another socio (associated-socio) the field AssociatedSocioState will be changed to PENDING.
 The invited associated-socio has one month to respond (ACCEPTED/ DENIED).
 After one month has passed the Batch will change the field into EXPIRED;

-	3) In case a socio has not logged into his/ her account for more than a month the boolean flag active will be set to false () this will only work when the Token-Spring-Security has been implemented)
+	3) In case a socio has not logged into his/ her account for more than a month the boolean flag active will be set to false (this will only work when the Token-Spring-Security has been implemented)

 That is about all concerning the Batch.
 I will start soon to implement the security part but first I will do all the Docker images and implement a config server.

+Still pending Batch-testing!